dgparent/Second-Brain-Foundation/docs/05-research/user-research/interview-guide.md

 "What have you tried to solve this problem already?"

 **Listen for:**
-- Obsidian plugins (Dataview, Templater, etc.)
+- Obsidian modules (Dataview, Templater, etc.)
 - Other tools (Capacities, Reflect, Notion AI)
 - Manual workflows (tagging systems, folder structures)
 - Nothing (they've given up)